cloudogu/sonar/docs/development/understanding_sonarcarp.en.md

 aspects, similar procedures have been outsourced to different filters.
 A filter should ideally only handle one part of the process.

-These filters are nested within each other to form a filter chain.
-Requests must pass through all of these filters in sequence for successful processing (the carp server part is responsible for the chaining, in reverse order):
+These filters are inserted into each other to form a filter chain.
+Requests must pass through all of these filters in sequence for successful processing
+(the carp server part is responsible for the chaining, in reverse order).
+However, it is possible to exit the filter chain at any time.
+In the event of errors caused by Sonarcarp or CAS, a value `HTTP 500 Internal server error` is returned.
+In the event of errors caused by the client, the responses may also come from the HTTP 4xx range.
+These can be, for example, missing data or repeated incorrect logins:

 ```
-Client
+Client (Browser oder REST)
 ⬇️     ⬆️
 logHandler (logs if necessary)
 ⬇️     ⬆️